iDoc1/CS-290-Exercise-Tracker/README.md

 University.
 This web app allows a user to enter information about an exercise they performed, then they can view, edit, or delete any exercise record.

+This app utilizes the full MERN stack.
+React acts as the UI, MongoDB as the database, and Express as the database server.
+The Express server was built using REST design principles, so the Express server in this app is RESTful.

 Prerequisites:
     - Node.js and MongoDB must be installed
     - Ports 3000 and 8000 must be free on your machine